 I work in the south side of the city and one lunch break I headed out for a walk around the block since it was beautiful and autumnal.
 Around Langside are lots of streets named after places connected to Mary, Queen of Scots, whose forces went into battle about where the library sits, including Lochleven Road, named after the castle in Kinross where Mary abdicated, Craigmillar Road, after the castle on the outskirts of the capital, and Dundrennan Road, named after the abbey where Mary spent her last night in Scotland before crossing the border to her eventual doom.
 All three of those places I have been to and all three of them are Historic Scotland properties, incidentally.
 Anyway, I headed down Sinclair Drive and ended up at the Cart after a few minutes, looking up and down the streets, putting names to places.
 I noticed that there are a few lanes up and down that way too, like in the West End.

 Not so far from Langside is Cathcart, where Holmwood House is, which I wrote about recently.
 That day I walked from there round by King’s Park to Hampden and eventually to Cathkin Park.
-I had only been in Cathcart before to work at the Couper Institute, one of Glasgow’s nicer libraries, but there are parts of it, like the Snuff Mill Bridge, which are stunning, putting me in mind of the Brig o’Doon, down at Alloway, part of the tale of Tam o’Shanter.
+There are parts of it, like the Snuff Mill Bridge, which are stunning, putting me in mind of the Brig o’Doon, down at Alloway, part of the tale of Tam o’Shanter.
 The city has lots of hidden dimensions and that day at Holmwood was incredibly useful in helping to widen my mental map of the city.

 Around this way, there are still places I am yet to venture into, like Rosshall Gardens, in Crookston, about a mile from here, the House for an Art Lover in Bellahouston Park, and Barshaw Park, on the Glasgow Road in Paisley.
 They are all on my radar but it just needs the right day and time.
 I have only set foot in Bellahouston Park once, which I wrote about here, but it was excellent, with great views and interesting sculptures.
 Sometimes you don’t need to go far to discover something new.